Projective dimension and commuting variety of a reductive Lie algebra: General remarks and notations

-The set ${\Bbb N}^{m}$ is ordered by the lexicographic order induced by the usual order of ${\Bbb N}$.
-As a result, all subset of ${\Bbb N}^{m}$ is well ordered.
+The main notations are in the Tables of Notations at the end of the note.
+For $k$ positive integer, ${\Bbb N}^{k}$ is ordered by the lexicographic order, induced by the usual order of ${\Bbb N}$, and its subsets as well.
+This order is denoted by $\prec$.
+As usual $\k^{*} := \k\setminus \{0\}$.
+In this note, ${\goth g}$ is a reductive Lie algebra over $\k$ but in many Sections it is supposed to be simple.

 $\bullet$ For $V$ a module over a $\k$-algebra, its dual is denoted by $V^{*}$ and its symmetric and exterior algebras are denoted by $\ec S{}V{}{}$ and $\ex {}V$ respectively.
 For all integer $i$, $\sy iV$ and $\ex iV$ are the spaces of degree $i$ of $\es SV$ and $\ex {}V$ with respect to the usual gradation.
 In particular, for $i$ negative, $\sy iV$ and $\ex iV$ are equal to $\{0\}$.
 If $E$ is a subset of $V$, the submodule of $V$ generated by $E$ is denoted by span($E$).
-When $V$ is a vector space over $\k$, the grassmannian of all $d$-dimensional subspaces of $V$ is denoted by Gr$_d(V)$.
+For $d$ positive integer and $V$ a vector space over $\k$ of finite dimension, Gr$_d(V)$ is the grassmannian of subspaces of dimension $d$ of $V$.

 $\bullet$ All topological terms refer to the Zariski topology.
 If $Y$ is a subset of a topological space $X$, denote by $\overline{Y}$ the closure of $Y$ in $X$.
 For $Y$ an open subset of the algebraic variety $X$, $Y$ is called {\it a big open subset} if the codimension of $X\setminus Y$ in $X$ is at least $2$.
 For $Y$ a closed subset of an algebraic variety $X$, its dimension is the biggest dimension of its irreducible components and its codimension in $X$ is the smallest codimension in $X$ of its irreducible components.
 For $X$ an algebraic variety, $\k[X]$ is the algebra of regular functions on $X$, $\an X{}$ is its structural sheaf and for $x$ in $X$, $\an Xx$ is the local ring of $X$ at $x$.
+When $X$ is irreducible, $\k(X)$ is the field of rational functions on $X$.
+As usual, for ${\cal F}$ an $\an X{}{}$-module and $Y$ an open subset of $X$, $\Gamma (Y,{\cal F})$ is the space of sections of ${\cal F}$ over $Y$.

 $\bullet$ All the complexes considered in this note are graded complexes over ${\Bbb Z}$ of vector spaces and their differentials are homogeneous of degree $\pm 1$ and they are denoted by $\dd $.
 As usual, the gradation of the complex is denoted by $C_{\bullet}$ if the degree of $\dd $ is $-1$ and $C^{\bullet}$ otherwise.